gardehal/python-playlist/README.md

 - queue videos from channels on youtube since last check
   - Cannot get hours and minutes of video posted?
 Only day?

-- Duplicates, stream might be added but might eb a duplicate in playlist and remain unlinked.
-Check before add.
 - setup CLI for everything
-  - view settings, editing probably fine to keep in file only
   - update help-print
+  - Better way to deal with input and types, e.g. eval("false") fails, named input like --mylist = 1, 2, 3?
+  - easier way to deal with the uid IDs? any possibility of making them tabable or shorter with guaranteed unique?
 - prune commands for removing watched streams, remove ids from playlists if no corresponding stream, remove sources without playlist?, streams without playlist?
 - more detailed use docs?
 - tests for core functions like fetch and play?